Utah MotoTrials Association (UMTA)

 UMTA is composed of amateur recreational motorcyclists, and has a simple guiding principle in all its operations; Have Fun.
 Although most UMTA events focus on fun competition, many social activities also let riders and their families and friends relax together afterwards.
 Riders are expected to recognize the dangers of motorcycle riding and ride and act safely and responsibly.
 Entrants in UMTA events agree to abide by UMTA by-laws and rules when they sign-up to enter the event.
 Entrants and their guests and spectators are liable and responsible for their own behavior.
 Entrants accept that they understand and are personally responsible for the risks of trials competition riding and other activities at UMTA events.

 Responsible for overall club activities and events, representation of the UMTA at official functions, and delegation of club responsibilities as needed.
-The president shall be responsible for ensuring that event equipment such as the sign-up table, score card box, clock, medals, etc are brought to each meet.
-The president shall insure club liability insurance is maintained.
+The president shall be responsible for ensuring that event equipment such as the sign-up table, score card box, clock, medals, etc. are brought to each meet.
+The president shall ensure club liability insurance is maintained.

 Responsible for recording of UMTA event results, and yearly points totals, minutes of UMTA meetings, and creation and transmission of UMTA flyers and information, as well as responsibility for management of the UMTA account and all financial transactions of the club, including collection of fees for membership dues and event participation.
 Funding sources will include advertising revenues, dues, gate fees, rider entry fees, and other sources.
 Cost outlays will include all necessary costs for hosting trials events (such as awards) and the banquet, with special outlays at the discretion of the UMTA Steering Committee.
 End of year balance after the banquet should be adequate to host the first trials of the next year and ensure there is money to cover the next year’s insurance.
 The president and treasurer will have access to the UMTA account.